At a Glance

 - Minimum Grade-Point Average (GPA) of 3.0 in master’s-level work on a 4.0 scale.

 - Three recommendation forms (Download PDF).
 (Additional letters of recommendation on letterhead are also accepted).
 At least one reference letter should address the applicant’s ability to undertake doctoral-level academic work; at least one should serve as a reference of the applicant’s professional abilities and potential.

 - A current resume.

 - A Letter of Intent, double-spaced, describing educational goals as well as short-term and long-term professional goals.
 The Letter of Intent should also articulate one’s current job setting and responsibilities, current interests, why and how APU’s Ed.D. or Ph.D. program fits the applicant’s personal and professional goals, potential research interests, and what the applicant anticipates contributing to the incoming cohort of 15–20 doctoral students.

 - A writing sample that demonstrates the applicant’s ability to think critically and write cogently, using research and professional literature effectively in developing ideas and arguments (e.g., a master’s thesis, a scholarly article published in a journal, or a comprehensive course paper).

 - Results of the Graduate Record Examination (GRE) taken within the last 5 years should be sent directly from the testing agency to the Graduate and Professional Center.
 Although the Doctoral Admissions Committee considers the applicant’s entire application, combined verbal and quantitative scores of 297 or higher and analytical writing scores above 4.5 are predictive of success in the program.
-Applicants from certain Higher Education master’s programs that have an articulation agreement with APU are not required to submit GRE scores; contact Joshua McGowan for more information.
+Contact Joshua McGowan for more information.